cgt507/Zombie_Release/README.md

 * ~~Along that note, I fucked up some of the map geometry around the house with the big fancy driveway near the starting area, so zombies get stuck there quite a bit.~~ Fixed it
 * Garage doors are weird.
 I didn't make them.
 I take no responsibililty for their behavior.
 * Your HUD shows your current health in the top left, your money in the bottom left, and the round number in the bottom right.
+* Sometime when you release the second had grip the magazine drops out of the gun.
+This is purely graphical and I will fix it eventually.
+For right now, enjoy your imaginary bullets.